 Conventional methods used to detect meningococcal disease bacteria are complex, long and tend to be susceptible to errors.

-The new approach more than doubled the detection of meningococcal bacteria.
-It significantly reduced the need for repetitive testing, and proved highly effective at rapidly detecting all groups of meningococcal bacteria - including meningococcal E, H and Z - for which there had not previously been tests available for.
+The new approach, identified in the study by Dr Olivier Manigart and Prof Martin Maiden et al, Development of a PCR algorithm to detect and characterize Neisseria meningitidis carriage isolates in the African meningitis belt, significantly reduced the need for repetitive testing, and proved highly effective at rapidly detecting all groups of meningococcal bacteria - including meningococcal E, H and Z - for which there had not previously been tests available for.

 After a century of huge epidemics of meningococcal A meningitis (MenA) in the African meningitis belt countries, causing devastation amongst communities and incapacitating health services, an affordable vaccine was developed against MenA.